cmaron/CS-7641-assignments/assignment3/README.md

 # Unsupervised Learning and Dimensionality Reduction

+## Requirements
+You will need to use python 3.x with this code, and to pip install the packages in `requirements.txt`.
+The main addition here is the tables module which _does_ require HDF5.
+If you are using OS X with Homebrew you can simply `brew install hdf5` before installing the requirements.

-## Initial setup
+## Overall Flow
-Edit `./experiments/__init__.py` and change `BEST_NN_PARAMS` to match the best NN architecture for one of your data sets (if at some point in the future you need to do this for both data sets this will need up be updated).
+1. Update `run_experiment.py` to use your data sets for dataset1 and dataset2.
+Also set `best_nn_params` for your data sets (lines 94 and 101).

-1. Run the various experiments (perhaps via `python run_experiment.py --all`)
+2. Run the various experiments (perhaps via `python run_experiment.py --all`)
+3. Plot the results so far via `python run_experiment.py --plot`
-2. Update the dim values in `run_clustering.sh` based on the optimal values found in 2 (perhaps by looking at the scree graphs)
+4. Update the dim values in `run_clustering.sh` based on the optimal values found in 2 (perhaps by looking at the scree graphs)
-3. Run `run_clustering.sh`
+5. Run `run_clustering.sh`
+6. One final run to plot the rest `python run_experiment.py --plot`

+There are clearly some redundant steps here but thankfully the plotting is pretty fast compared to the data generation.

 ## Output
 Output CSVs and images are written to `./output` and `./output/images` respectively.
 Sub-folders will be created for each DR algorithm (ICA, PCA, etc) as well as the benchmark.